How to get involved

 An effective Bioenergy Roadmap requires a broad stakeholder consultation process where the views of businesses, research groups, industry associations, community groups, governments and individuals are considered.

-On behalf of ARENA, ENEA Consulting and Deloitte Touche Tohmatsu will seek input from people and organisations with an interest in the bioenergy sector across a range of forums.
+In consultation with ENEA Consulting and Deloitte Touche Tohmatsu, we will seek input from people and organisations with an interest in the bioenergy sector across a range of forums.
 The following input is sought:

-- Call for Submissions [Closed]: an open invitation for interested parties and individuals to lodge a submission for consideration in the development of the Bioenergy Roadmap.
+- Call for Submissions [COMPLETE]: an open invitation for interested parties and individuals to lodge a submission for consideration in the development of the Bioenergy Roadmap.

-- Consultation Workshops [Closed]: a series of subject-focussed online workshops will be conducted through May 2020.
+- Consultation Workshops [COMPLETE]: subject-focussed online workshops will be conducted through May 2020.

 Call for submissions [Closed]